dabeaz/curio/docs/reference.rst

         async for task in g:
             print(task, 'completed.', task.result)

-In all of these examples, access to the ``result`` or ``results`` attribute may raise an exception if a task failed for some reason.
+In these examples, access to the ``result`` or ``results`` attribute may raise an exception if a task failed for some reason.

-If ann exception is raised inside the task group context, all managed tasks are cancelled and the exception is propagated.
+If an exception is raised inside the task group context, all managed tasks are cancelled and the exception is propagated.
 For example::

     try: